 Why 30 seconds matters:

 The massage serves two functions simultaneously.
 The compression and release action breaks up Cerumen (Ear Wax) and debris throughout the full length of the canal — including the horizontal portion that nothing can physically reach.
 The solution, distributed by massage and gravity around the L-bend, softens and suspends the debris so it can be ejected.
-Thirty seconds of massage is the minimum required for this mechanical action to be effective.
-Ten seconds is not enough.
+Many cats tolerate about 20–30 seconds of gentle massage.
+If your cat resists, vocalizes, or seems painful, stop rather than forcing the full time.

 You will hear a characteristic squishing or sucking sound during effective massage — this is the solution and debris moving through the canal and is a sign that the technique is working correctly.